aniketpatidar/aniketpatidar/README.md

 # Hello, I'm Aniket Patidar, The Ruby on Rails Guy 👋

 Welcome to my GitHub profile!
-I'm passionate about turning code into innovation, and here you'll find some of my projects and contributions.
+I'm passionate about turning code into innovation, and here you'll find some of my projects.

 ## About Me